Levantine Hill Samantha’s Paddock 2013

 The 2012 vintage was harvested in small parcels as the grapes mature and are perfectly ready.
 The rocky outcrops and dangerously steep slope provide exceptional drainage, coupled with long hours of sunshine and perfect ventilation, leading to a remarkably concentrated and complex wine.

-The 2012 vintage was harvested in small parcels as the grapes mature and are perfectly ready.
+The 2013 vintage was the first vintage that the current wine maker Paul Bridgeman worked on.
+Harvested in small parcels as the grapes mature and are perfectly ready.
 The rocky outcrops and dangerously steep slope provide exceptional drainage, coupled with long hours of sunshine and perfect ventilation, leading to a remarkably concentrated and complex wine.
 (Levantine Hill)

 The Yarra Valley was Victoria’s first wine growing district with a history stretching back 170 years.